 Most of the people root an android device to install custom ROM.

 Removing system apps | Installation of custom ROMs | Greater battery life and speed | Installing incompatible apps

 Android OS comes with full security features that mean we can’t install harmful apps.
 Rooting means you’re going to break your android security.
 Rooting gives unfettered access that means the apps we want to run could potentially do a lot of damage.
 What if you install a malicious app that completely bricks your phone?

 Security risks | Update problems | Bricking your phone | Voiding your warranty

 The protection of personal information over the phone or to steal the risk of virus attack is doubled.
 So Google’s Wallet service is not available for rooted phones.

 You’re going to void your android mobile warranty.
-It might be chances to break your phone permanently, if the rooting steps does not apply successfully.
+It might be chances to break your phone permanently if the rooting steps do not apply successfully.